Nina Live!: Background and development

 Nina's first two studio releases are heavily influenced by the pop-R&B sound reminiscent to international music at that time.
 Both albums contain a few cover versions, some of which were released as official singles and became commercially successful in the Philippines.
 Heaven contains two revivals, namely "Foolish Heart" (originally by Steve Perry) and "Loving You" (originally by Ric Segreto)—both were released as single and became chart-toppers.
 "Foolish Heart" was initially recorded as a demo, but was later included in the album due to its evident potential.
 The song was a hit, becoming her second number one single, and one of the most played songs of 2003 in the country.
 "A Girl Can Dream" is also a cover, which appeared on her second album, Smile.
 It was also released as a single, and became a hit.

 "I Don't Want to Be Your Friend" is another cover that Nina made a hit with.
 The song ruled Philippine charts for weeks, and has been linked to her, even though it was originally recorded by Cyndi Lauper.
 It was clearly obvious that fans and listeners loved it when she does covers.
 Behind all the commercial activities, Nina regularly performs in gigs at different bars such as Hard Rock Cafe, Bagaberde and 19 East.
 She sings her own versions of classic love songs from the '70s to the '90s.
-For that reason, Warner Music came up with the idea of putting her live performances in a CD.
+For that reason, Warner Music Philippines came up with the idea of putting her live performances in a CD.
 According to Nina, Warner told her "Why not put it in CD form or in a DVD, so that the people could take home [her] show."
 After countless live concert performances, she finally gave in to requests by her longtime fans to put out her first live album.
 The album was said to showcase her musical taste and versatility through a collection of the most requested love songs.